Gr\"obner bases, resolutions, and the Lefschetz properties for powers of a general linear form in the squarefree algebra: A minimal free resolution of the initial ideal

 For the regularity, observe that the maximal degree of a generator of $\ini(I_{n,k})$ is $k + m$.
 Additionally, if there is more than one generator of $\ini(I_{n,k})$ of a given degree $d$, then for each such generator, there is another generator of the same degree that differs only in one variable.
-When taking a squared variable as a pivot, the maximal degree of the generators in a node $J$ remains unchanged in the subsequent node $J'$.
-While the dimension of the node stays the same, it drops by at least one in the reduced node $\widetilde{J}$, where the dimension increases by one.
+When taking a squared variable as a pivot, the maximal degree of the generators and the dimension in a node $J$ remains unchanged in the subsequent node $J'$.
+In the reduced node $\widetilde{J}$, where the dimension increases by one, a common factor of degree $2$ is added, while the maximal degree of a squarefree generator decreases by at least $1$.
 Therefore, the regularity does not increase.
 In the final nodes, the squarefree part ensures that for the generator with the highest degree, there is always another generator (of the same degree or lower) that differs only in one variable.
 Thus, regularity does not increase in the trees hanging from the final nodes either.
 Consequently, we have ${\rm reg}(\ini(I_{n,k})) = k + m$, and this value is attained in the generating set of $\ini(I_{n,k})$. \end{proof}